Covert Communication over a K-User Multiple Access Channel

-\end{theorem} {Note that $\chi\bracknorm{\rhovector}$ in~\eqref{eq:cap_0} is positive under the assumption made in Section~\ref{sec:channelmodel}, so that the bounds in~\eqref{eq:cap_1} and~\eqref{eq:cap_2} are well defined and finite.
+} \end{theorem} {Note that $\chi\bracknorm{\rhovector}$ in~\eqref{eq:cap_0} is positive under the assumption made in Section~\ref{sec:channelmodel}, so that the bounds in~\eqref{eq:cap_1} and~\eqref{eq:cap_2} are well defined and finite.
 A few remarks are now in order.} \begin{itemize} \item Our characterization of the covert capacity region only involves constraints on individual user's throughputs; there are no active constraints on the sum throughput.
-However, the individual throughputs are not identical to those of the single-user case~\cite{bloch2016covert}, as there exists a non-trivial interplay between the $\rho_k$'s, for $k \in \calK$, through $\chi(\rhovector) $ in~\eqref{eq:cap_1}. \item User $k \in \calK$ can {achieve its maximum covert and reliable throughput} without a key {only} if
+However, the individual throughputs are not identical to those of the single-user case~\cite{bloch2016covert}, as there exists a non-trivial interplay among the $\rho_k$'s, for $k \in \calK$, through $\chi(\rhovector) $ in~\eqref{eq:cap_1}. \item User $k \in \calK$ can {achieve its maximum covert and reliable throughput} without a key {only} if

-Note that our characterization of the key throughput is tight but only valid on the boundary of the covert capacity region.
-Moreover, user $k \in \calK$ can communicate covert messages without a key if